RikaIljina/PortfolioProject4/README.md

 I use the Cloudinary cloud service for user file storage and handle the file upload directly via the ```CloudinaryField``` model field.
 However, since deleting an object associated with a Cloudinary file does not automatically remove the file in the cloud storage, I have implemented the mechanism of file destruction via ```cloudinary.uploader.destroy(file.public_id, invalidate=True)``` where it is relevant.

 #### Summernote integration
 Since I decided to allow users to use custom formatting in their 'About me' and 'Entry description' sections, I had to implement a richtext editor and adjust it for scope and safety reasons.
-I integrated Summernote by using ```SummernoteWidget``` as a widget in the ```Meta``` section of the form classes and made sure to adjust its settings via ```SUMMERNOTE_CONFIG``` in settings.py,
+I integrated Summernote by using ```SummernoteWidget``` as a widget in the ```Meta``` section of the form classes and made sure to adjust its settings via ```SUMMERNOTE_CONFIG``` in settings.py, disabling attachments and drag&drop, removing the option of embedding code, and leaving a few basic styling options and fonts.

-- handle html safely
-- disable code/file embed in settings

-### Site functionality
-- JS for sidebar
+Summernote uses the ```django-bleach``` module to sanitize HTML input, so I deemed it sufficiently safe to render the user description and bio texts with the template filter ```{{ description|safe }}``` and display the content.

 ## Testing